Zezombye/blog/articles/noproof.md

 - Any other proof where any reasonable person would be convinced, such that denying that proof would be denying lots of other things we take for truth in our life, as well as implying the existence of a grand conspiracy on a "Truman Show" scale to hide or falsify evidence.

-**Let us assume that $P$ exists**.
+**Let us assume that $\pmb{P}$ exists**.
 This would imply the following premises:

-- It is a fact that, for any $R$ today (or at least the major ones), there are people dedicating their life to spreading it.
-There are, as well, people who have spent their entire life professionally studying $R$ and $B$, and those people obviously have an overlap with the first group.
+- It is a fact that, for any $R$ today (or at least the major ones), there are people dedicating their entire life to spreading it.
+There are, as well, people who have spent their life professionally studying $R$ and $B$, and those people obviously have an overlap with the first group.

    Let $M$ be the group representing the missionaries of $R$ who have dedicated their life to study $B$ and spread the word of their religion.